 Welcome to Muhlenberg

-- Assist new students in understanding the purposes of higher education and the mission of the institution.
+- Provide you with a deeper understanding of the purposes of higher education and the College's mission.

-- Provide new students with information about academic policies, procedures, requirements, and programs sufficient to make well-reasoned and well-informed choices.
+- Provide you with information about academic policies, procedures, requirements, and programs to help you make well-informed choices.

-- Provide intentional opportunities for new students to interact with faculty, staff and continuing students.
+- Provide you with opportunities to interact with faculty, staff and continuing students.

-- Provide new students with information and opportunities for self-assessment.
+- Provide you with information and opportunities for self-assessment.

 Orientation is a year-long process, beginning with June Advising and culminating in the end of the first academic year at Muhlenberg.
 Faculty, current students and staff, working collaboratively, develop a learning environment that balances challenge and support so every first-year student has an opportunity to succeed in the transition from high school to college life.
-Experiences in the Orientation year are intended to contribute to the student's intellectual, personal and social growth, and to the student's integration into a community committed to balanced and responsible engagement in academics, residential life, and extra-curricular activities.
-The College monitors that engagement and provides support through close work among faculty, staff and upperclass students who have been carefully selected and trained to assist first-year students.
+Experiences in the Orientation year are intended to contribute to your intellectual, personal and social growth, and to your integration into a community committed to balanced and responsible engagement in academics, residential life, and extra-curricular activities.
+The College monitors that engagement and provides support through close work among faculty, staff and upperclass students who have been carefully selected and trained to assist you as a first-year student.

 During Orientation Weekend, special emphasis will be placed on activities to promote the transition to life as a Muhlenberg College student: familiarity with the campus, its resources, and traditions; integration into small groups so friendships and a sense of commitment to self and others as members of a community may begin; awareness of skills and attitudes, including time management and the meeting of responsibilities on a syllabus, necessary for academic success; awareness of seeking assistance through professors, Faculty Advisors, Student Advisors, Resident Advisors, Writing Assistants, and professionals in offices such as Academic Resource Center and the Counseling Center; acknowledgement of the importance of diversity for a healthy community, including differences in religious, racial, and ethnic background, gender, cognitive or physical disabilities, sexual orientation, and academic disciplines; the importance of the student as active in weighing options and making responsible choices; and the importance of academic integrity.

-Although the College is committed to assisting students in every way possible, we recognize that the student must ultimately take responsibility for her/his education.
-The success of the years in college may ultimately be measured by the extent to which the student has developed the capacity for responsible decision making.
+Although the College is committed to assisting students in every way possible, we recognize that you must ultimately take responsibility for your education.
+The success of the years in college may ultimately be measured by the extent to which you have developed the capacity for responsible decision making.